micahjon/micahjon.github.io/_posts/2015-06-15-named-anchors-and-fixed-headers.md

 ---
 title: Named Anchors and Fixed Headers
 date: 2015-06-15 09:32:00 -04:00
+description:
-description: Using pseudoelements to compensate for fixed headers when jumping to anchor targets
+  Using pseudoelements to compensate for fixed headers when jumping to anchor targets
-redirect_from: "/named-anchors-and-fixed-headers/"
+redirect_from: '/named-anchors-and-fixed-headers/'
+tags: post
 ---

 One of the issues with fixed header navigation, especially when it’s fairly tall (e.g. goshen.edu) is that when you use named anchors to scroll you to a particular page section, the top of the relevant section is covered by the header.